microsoft/ChakraCore-wiki/Embedding-ChakraCore.md

 ```
 To build and run this sample,

 1. Create a new C# project in Visual Studio, complete the set up JSRT steps, include a C# [wrapper](http://aka.ms/jsrtwrapper) for JSRT and add the above code to a .cs file.
-Alternatively, download this sample [here](http://aka.ms/chakracorecorehelloworldcsharp).
+Alternatively, download this sample [here](http://aka.ms/chakracorecorehelloworldcsharp) and copy **ChakraCore.dll** to project output directory.
+.
 2. In Visual Studio, build the sample by pressing `F6` or using `Build > Build Solution`.
 3. Run the sample by pressing `Ctrl+F5` or using `Debug > Start Without Debugging`.

 ## More on JSRT
-Learn more about JSRT in [[JavaScript Runtime (JSRT) Overview]] now that you've seen a Hello-world sample.
+Learn more about JSRT in [[JavaScript Runtime (JSRT) Overview]].